jiwonyangg/DMS1_Blog/posts/week5_session1-2.md

 Sports - Because I just traced over my drawing, the proportions and pose look very off so this will need to be reiterated the most.
 I'll most likely need to re-draw my rough sketch or add some details onto the clothing to make the pose slightly more dynamic.

 Esports - I tried a different style to my initial rough sketch.
-BEcause all of my other icons were turning out very sharp and rigid I thought I would try to make the hand signs as if they were shapes.
+Because all of my other icons were turning out very sharp and rigid I thought I would try to make the hand signs as if they were shapes.
 I'm pretty happy with how it looks but I do think I prefer having smoother edges, so I'll have to tweak the individual shapes.

 Architecture - I tried to simplify my drawing as much as possible but I want to try develop it to have more detail and see how it looks then.
 If it looks too detailed then I'll cut down, since it'll only be a matter of deleting elements but I think I want to first compare how it looks more detailed.
 I also want to see how it will look with bricks on the walls, but I'm concerned that it might potentially add too much detail (but again, it can easily be removed).